 Once your dentist deems your mouth to be healthy and ready, the installation can begin.
 A date is scheduled and you will go into the dental clinic to be sedated and operated on.
 Your dentist will then place the implant either directly into your jawbone (endosteal implant) or under your gums but above your jawbone (subperiosteal implant).
 If you receive a subperiosteal implant, your surgery will happen in stages as a metal frame is first placed on top of your gums, and the implant tooth itself is only added after the frame has healed and is firmly in place.

 After your implant is installed, the projected healing time ranges from four to six months.
 The implant must be accepted by the body and fuse to its location.
 This process is known as osseointegration.
 At this point, the root of your tooth is effectively replaced.
 This is why dental implants are so effective and comprehensive; they replace the entire tooth structure.

 After the implant is completely integrated, it’s time to attach the tooth.
 First, a titanium rod will be connected to the implant, called an abutment.
 The abutment is the connector between the implant and your shiny new tooth.

 Dawson Dental offers a team of e trusted dental experts across the GTA and Ontario.
-We have several clinics within the city of Toronto, making it easy to find service wherever you’re located.
-We are passionate about patient care, education and maintaining relationships that support dental health for a lifetime.
+We have several clinics within the city of Toronto, making it easy to find services wherever you’re located.
+We are passionate about patient care, education, and maintaining relationships that support dental health for a lifetime.